antistatique/drupal-potion/ROADMAP.md

 - `--include-custom`: Export the custom translations
 - `--include-untranslated`: Export untranslated string
 - `--progress`: Show progress bar during the importation
-- `--verbose`: Summarise table when finish (n° customs, n° core, n° translated, n° untranslated ...)
+- `--verbose`: Report table when finish (n° customs, n° core, n° translated, n° untranslated ...)
-- `--quiet`: Do not ask any interactive question
+- `-q|--quiet`: Do not ask any interactive question.
 - `--dry-run`: Give a preview of what the command will do
+- `-h|--help`: Display usage details.

 ### CLI - Generate po file from code